WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 power law[@reed_power-law_2002; @cui_what_2008; @stephens_forest_2005]

 ## Modeling Expected Frequencies
-A Poisson distribution is used to model expected forest fire frequency [@johnson_forest_2001; @yang_spatial_2008].
+A Poisson distribution is used to model annual forest fire events [@johnson_forest_2001; @yang_spatial_2008].
 We created distributions for trail fires, garden fires and lightning fires.

 ### Lightning Frequencies
-The expected frequency ($lambda$) of lighting caused fires are based on areal frequencies from USFS wildfire records in region 9 (U.S. Northeast) between 1940  and 2000 [@stephens_forest_2005].
+The expected frequency ($lambda$) of lighting caused fires are based on areal frequencies from region 9 (U.S. Northeast) USFS wildfire records between 1940  and 2000 [@stephens_forest_2005].
 These values were converted from the given units (frequency/400000 ha)/yr to (frequency/km^2^)/yr.

 |  Region  |  Lightning  |            |   Human    |            |